SAP/e-mobility-charging-stations-simulator/README.md

 Setup [volta](https://volta.sh/) with [pnpm](https://github.com/pnpm/pnpm) package manager support: https://docs.volta.sh/advanced/pnpm

+### Branching model

+The `main` branch is the default development branch.
+The `vX` branches are the maintenance branches for the corresponding major version `X`.
+The `vX.Y` branches are the maintenance branches for the corresponding major and minor version `X.Y`.

 ### Dependencies

 Enable corepack, if [volta](https://volta.sh/) is not installed and configured, and install latest pnpm version: